-The FE310-G003 includes a 32-bit E31 RISC-V core, which has a high-performance single-issue in-order execution pipeline, with a peak sustainable execution rate of one instruction per clock cycle.
-The E31 core supports Machine and User privilege modes as well as standard Multiply, Atomic, and Compressed RISC-V extensions (RV32IMAC).
+The FE310-G000 includes a 32-bit E31 RISC-V core, which has a high-performance single-issue in-order execution pipeline, with a peak sustainable execution rate of one instruction per clock cycle.
+The E31 core supports Machine mode only as well as standard Multiply, Atomic, and Compressed RISC-V extensions (RV32IMAC).